Read

 If I were a bird, I would nest

-in your, in your safety.
+in you, in your safety.
 Pluck

 the healing from your hands